galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 > ### {% icon hands_on %} Hands-on: Data upload the mzXML with **Get data**
 >
 > 1. Create a new history for this tutorial
-> 2. Import the 9 mzXML files from [Zenodo](http://doi.org/10.5281/zenodo.3244991) or a shared data library inside a collection
+> 2. Import the 9 mzXML files from [Zenodo: Sacurine toy dataset - 6 samples / 3 QC](http://doi.org/10.5281/zenodo.3244991) or a shared data library inside a collection
 >    - HU_neg_048.mzML
 >    - HU_neg_090.mzML
 >    - HU_neg_123.mzML